composer-unused/composer-unused/README.md

     $ composer global require icanhazstring/composer-unused

-### Local (dev requirement)
+### Local
-You can also install `composer-unused` as a local dev dependency:
+You can also install `composer-unused` as a local __development__ dependency:

     $ composer require --dev icanhazstring/composer-unused

 ## Usage

-Whether installing it as local or global dependency, run the command below inside your project directory:
+Whether you installed it as a local or global dependency, run the command below inside your project directory to start a scan:

     $ composer unused

 ### Exclude folders and packages
-Sometimes you don't want to scan a certain directory or ignore a composer package while scanning.
+Sometimes you don't want to scan a certain directory or ignore a Composer package while scanning.
-For this, you can provide the `--excludeDir|-d` or the `--excludePackage|-p` option.
+In these cases, you can provide the `--excludeDir|-d` or the `--excludePackage|-p` option.
-These options accept multiple values as this example:
+These options accept multiple values as shown next:

     $ composer unused --excludeDir=config --excludePackage=symfony/console
     $ composer unused \